 Grandin traces the history of the Frontier Myth from its colonial origins to its recent demise.

 A solution to the problem posed by the closing of the North American frontier came quickly – further expansion, this time overseas.
-In the 1890’s, the U.S. took Hawaii, Cuba, Puerto Rico, Guam, and the Philippines.
+In the 1890s, the United States seized Hawaii, Cuba, Puerto Rico, Guam, and the Philippines.
 In subsequent years it sent troops into the Caribbean and Central America.

 America’s initial surge of overseas expansion accomplished three inter-related objectives: 1) it directed violence and racism outward; 2) it opened new markets for U.S. agricultural products and manufactured goods, which bolstered employment and thereby diminished the threat of labor strife, and; 3) it temporarily kept supply from outstripping demand, which stabilized markets.

-Expansionism, and the idea of personal and societal limitlessness, fueled a decade of decadence in the Roaring Twenties.
+In the Roaring Twenties, expansionism, and the idea of personal and societal limitlessness, fueled a decade of decadence.
 That decadence ended abruptly in the Crash of 1929.
 Household debt, extreme inequality, oversupply, and environmental degradation brought the U.S. to its knees.

 Of course, that society never came into being.
 World War II, entrenched wealth, the Cold War, McCarthyism, and further wars of expansion, including the war in Vietnam, prevented the emergence of social democracy.

-Nevertheless, by the mid-1970’s, the myth lay in tatters, having taken a beating by the Vietcong in the jungles of Southeast Asia.
-Then Ronald Reagan showed up and revived it.
+Nevertheless, by the mid-1970s, the myth lay in tatters, having taken a beating by the Vietcong in the jungles of Southeast Asia.
+Then a mediocre actor named Ronald Reagan showed up and revived it.
 Reagan promised the American people more of everything – more consumables, more war, more individualism, more corporate profits, and more delusions.
 The American people loved him for it.

 Bill Clinton pushed Globalization – the catchphrase that came into vogue during his presidency – with a passion only equaled by his desire for young interns.
 Globalization was nothing more than American imperialism wrapped in Hollywood glitz, cool tech, and sexy consumer products.

-By the turn of the 21st century, America seemed up-stoppable.
+By the turn of the twenty-first century, America seemed up-stoppable.
 Its corporate capital flowed into the world’s every nook and cranny; and its cultural influence could be found everywhere.
 The world was America’s oyster.
-Yet, all of the expansion of the previous years had merely kept a loose lid on the moral and cultural rot at home, visible in the Monica Lewinsky Scandal, the Columbine Massacre, and the Jerry Springer Show.
+Yet, all of the expansion of the previous four centuries had merely kept a loose lid on the moral and cultural rot at home, visible in the Monica Lewinsky Scandal, the Columbine Massacre, and the Jerry Springer Show.

 All of which brings us to Trump.
 He appeals to his base because they, like him, do not want any restraints on their words or their actions.
 They want unfettered freedom – the same freedom once available on the frontier, which means freedom to repress minorities, degrade women, carry guns, exploit labor, and devastate the land.

-Trump, like Reagan, is now attempting to revive the myth by promising the American people “more, more, more” – more money, more trinkets, more freedom to do as they damn well please.
+Trump, like Reagan, is now attempting to revive the myth by promising the American people more of everything: more money, more trinkets, more freedom to do as they damn well please.
 What remains to be seen is whether the American electorate in 2020 will again reject social democracy in favor of Trump’s frontier freedom.